alxcnwy/Deep-Neural-Networks-for-Video-Classification/README.md

 The easiest way to get started is to create a virtual machine with a GPU on one of the cloud provider platforms using their deep learning image which will install and configure TensorFlow to be used with the GPU.

 You may need to `pip install` some packages listed in `requirements.txt`.
 Check your package versions or submit an issue if you run into any errors.

+Your dataset needs to be in the following format:

+* A `data` folder containing one folder for each video with frame images named sequentially e.g.  `data/video_1/video_1_00001.jpg`.
+Video frames can be extracted using FFMPEG or the `helper_extract_frames.ipynb` helper notebook.
+* A `labels.csv` file stored in `data` containing one row for each video frame with the following columns: `video,frame,label,split` where video is the video folder name, frame is the frame filename, label is the ground-truth label for the frame and split is one of train/valid/test.
+There are helper notebooks for converting timestamp labels to frame-level labels and also to add train/valid/test splits to a labels file.

 ## Training Models
 A single model can be trained using the `train_single_model.ipynb` notebook.
 Parameters are set in the experiment dictionary at the top of the notebook.